 When I started, I chose a decent sized spot in the yard.
 I’m not huge on maintenance but have made the mistake before of making a garden too small and crowded.
 I figure, better to be safe.

-Because I was going organic, and I was not going to be using fertilizer, I would need to make a compost pile according to the advice of the Nutritionist Advisor.
+Because I was going organic, and I was not going to be using fertilizer, I would need to make a compost pile according to the advice of the nutritionist.
 It is the compost that enriches the soil.
 I got a bucket from my garage, and started collecting leaves from the ground, weeds, and grass clippings.
 Luckily my husband mowed the lawn the day before so I was all set.

 One I made my compost, I added it to the soil.
 Because the plants need to be nourished without fertilizer, I knew that I would need a great deal of compost.
 Next, I planted my seeds and waited for them to grow.